MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-desktop-flow-scheduler.md

 Users can navigate to desktop flows runs page in power automate portal from our Control Center Home page.

+## Security

+To see scheduled desktop flows the following me be setup:

+1. The Cloud flow and desktop flow must be part of a solution
+1. The the user be an owner or have the had the flow shared with them
+1. Belong to a Security role like the **System Customizer** to see all flows in the environment

 ## Error messages

 Possible error messages that could occur when executing run flow.